patriciaschaffer/patriciaschaffer/insights/ethical-nterface.md

-### Charter for an Ethical and Enlightening Interface ###
+### Charter for an Ethical and Enlightening Interface
-Designing AIs that respect alterity, inform without manipulating, and reveal instead of capturing.
+#### Designing AIs that respect alterity, inform without manipulating, and reveal instead of capturing.

+*Patricia Schaffer*

 ---

 #### 1. Founding Principle: